 Frames, ticks, titles, and labels

-Setting the style of the map frames, ticks, etc, is handled by the
+Setting frame, ticks, title, etc., of the plot is handled by the

 By default, PyGMT does not add a frame to your plot.
 For example, we can plot the coastlines of the world with a Mercator projection: